richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ## Post-Deployment

+After the initial launch, focus on:

-* **User Interface**: Future iterations will explore enhancements such as visualizing parts of uploaded PDFs and embedding response form (perhaps using adaptive cards to improve UI interactions)
+- **User Interface Enhancements**: Plan future iterations to incorporate visualizations of uploaded PDF content and embed response forms (for example, using adaptive cards) to improve user experience

-* **Containers**: Localize processing with Azure Containers
+- **Operational Maintenance**: Define a clear plan for ongoing system maintenance, including regular performance reviews, incident management, and patch updates

+- **CI/CD Integration**: Implement continuous integration and deployment pipelines to ensure smooth updates and rapid recovery from any issues

+- **Ongoing Monitoring & Feedback**: Establish processes for continuous monitoring of system performance, reliability, and cost metrics